kubewarden/kubewarden.io/content/blog/2025/11/policy-sdk-js.md

 ### Demo Policy

-To see the full power of the SDK take a look at [comprehensive demonstration policy](https://github.com/kubewarden/policy-sdk-js/tree/main/demo_policy) that showcases all 14 host capability operations.
+To see the full power of the SDK take a look at the [comprehensive demonstration policy](https://github.com/kubewarden/policy-sdk-js/tree/main/demo_policy) that showcases all 14 host capability operations.
 It serves as both a learning resource and a testing suite, demonstrating real-world usage patterns for container registry access, network operations, Kubernetes resource queries, and signature verification.

 ## Get Started Today